redis/redis-doc/commands/xrange.md

-Then instead of starting the iteration again from `-`, as the start of the range we use the entry ID of the *last* entry returned by the previous `XRANGE` call, adding the sequence part of the ID by one.
+Then instead of starting the iteration again from `-`, as the start of the range we use the entry ID of the *last* entry returned by the previous `XRANGE` call as an exclusive interval.

-The ID of the last entry is `1526985685298-0`, so we just add 1 to the sequence to obtain `1526985685298-1`, and continue our iteration:
+The ID of the last entry is `1526985685298-0`, so we just prefix it with a '(', and continue our iteration:

 ```
-> XRANGE writers 1526985685298-1 + COUNT 2
+> XRANGE writers (1526985685298-0 + COUNT 2
 1) 1) 1526985691746-0
    2) 1) "name"
       2) "Toni"